samuelvwest/bionic-emphasis/README.md

 ## Instructions

-1. Add the "bionic-emphasis" class to any element you would like this effect for.
+1. Add the "bionic-emphasis" class to any element you would like this effect for
-2. Run the script in the 'bionic-emphasis.js' file
+2. Run the script in the `bionic-emphasis.js` file

 ### If working with a Single-Page Application (SPA)